Stochastic approximation of symmetric Nash equilibria in queueing games: Games with state information

 \subsection{Simulation and stochastic approximation}

-Again, we construct our utility estimator by simulating a single regenerative cycle starting with $X_1(\mathbf{p})=0^d$, with $X_j$, $j=1, \dots, L$ being the state at the $j$-th arrival, and $L$ being the cycle length.
+Again, we construct our utility estimator by simulating a single regenerative cycle starting at the arrival of a customer to state $0^d$, with $X_j$, $j=1, \dots, L$, being the state at the $j$-th arrival in that cycle, and $L$ being the cycle length.
 To apply the SA algorithm we construct an estimator for every $s\in\mathcal{I}$ defined by Assuming $\ell^2(\mathbf{p})<\infty$, an immediate extension of Lemma \ref{lemma:unbiased_G} yields, for all $s\in\mathcal{I}$,

 Note that if $s\notin\mathcal{I}(\mathbf{p})$, then $\xi_{\mathbf{p}}(s)=0$, and equality in \eqref{eq:unbiased-G-obs} trivially holds as we have that $\mathbf{G}(s)=0$ with probability 1.

 In the case with state information, our algorithm constructs at each iteration a point estimate $\mathbf{G}(s)$ for every $s\in\mathcal{I}$.
 Thus, for practical reasons we make the assumption hereafter that $\mathcal{I}$ is a finite set.
 In many applications, a trivial bound on $|\mathcal{I}|$ can be derived, as demonstrated in Example \ref{exmp:obs-gg1} below.
 In other applications, different heuristics can be applied to cap the number of signals, with arguably ``minimal'' effect on the best-response function, however such considerations exceed the scope of the this paper.